danielriosgarza/FastNNGapfiller/README.md

     Flux through biomass reaction is 1.00000000
     Delta is 4.00
-    Warning for adding constraints: zero or small (< 1e-13) coefficients, ignored Flux through biomass reaction is 1.00000000
+    Warning for adding constraints: zero or small (< 1e-13) coefficients, ignored Flux through biomass reaction is 0.08799760
     Delta is 2.00
-    Warning for adding constraints: zero or small (< 1e-13) coefficients, ignored Flux through biomass reaction is 1.00000000
+    Warning for adding constraints: zero or small (< 1e-13) coefficients, ignored Flux through biomass reaction is 0.06633944
     Delta is 1.00
-    Warning for adding constraints: zero or small (< 1e-13) coefficients, ignored Flux through biomass reaction is 1.00000000
+    Warning for adding constraints: zero or small (< 1e-13) coefficients, ignored Flux through objective reaction is 0.00000000
-    Objective value is 1.000000.
+    Objective value is 0.066353.